Brian M. Stack, Principal

-Steven Krzyzanowski, Assistant Principal / Freshman
+Steven Krzyzanowski, Assistant Principal / Curriculum

 Mr. Steven Krzyzanowski joins the Sanborn team with previous teaching and administrator experience in New York City and Denver, Colorado.
 Most recently, he was the Assistant Principal of Student Services / Dean of Students at The Ac ademy Carter School in Westminster, CO.
 He earned his Bachelor of Arts in Secondary Education from SUNY New Paltz and his Bachelor of Science in Operational Meteorology from Mississippi State University.
 He earned a Masters of Education in Curriculum and Instruction from the University of the Southwest and a Masters in Education in School Administration from Canisius College.

 Email Mr. Krzyzanowski

 Heidi Leavitt, School Counseling Director

 Heidi has been employed at Sanborn Regional High School since 2009 as the Special Education Counselor.
 Heidi has been instrumental in the development of the Extended Learning Opportunity/Work-based Learning Program at the high school growing the program from 1 student in 2009 to 75+ in the 2017-18 school year.
 In addition, Heidi has served on the district training team to bring professional development to the faculty and staff regarding a variety of mental health issues.
 Heidi also serves as a district trainer for Crisis Prevention and Intervention.
 Heidi holds a license as a clinical mental health counselor for the state of New Hampshire as well as a certification as a guidance counselor in New Hampshire.
 Heidi received a Masters of Arts in Counseling Psychology from Assumption College and a Bachelor of Arts in Psychology from UMASS Dartmouth.
 Heidi completed her coursework for a guidance certification at Rivier University.

 Email Mrs. Leavitt